ma08/ma08.github.com/_posts/2015-08-27-The-insanity-of-sanity.md

 What's happening around is very unnatural when you come to think of it.
 We are manipulating the entire planet for our needs.
 We have great power put in our hands.
-But people (sorry for judging) go on about their lives as if going on about life in the convential way is the most natural thing to do.
+But people (sorry for judging) go on about their lives as if going on about life in the conventional way is the most natural thing to do.
 They don't stop to realise the bizareness of the universe and it's relationship with humans.

 We are constantly in the unknown regarding the meaning of life and the